Azure/app-service-linux-docs/Things_You_Should_Know/things_you_should_know.md

 |:------:|:-----------:|
 | ⛔    | ✅          |

 The first time you use a custom Docker image, we will do a `docker pull` and pull all layers.
 These layers are stored on disk just as if you were using Docker on-premise.
-When we do a `docker pull`  after a site restart, we will only pull layers that have changed.
+When we do a `docker pull`  after a app restart, we will only pull layers that have changed.
 If there have been no changes, we will simply use existing layers on disk.

 If you change workers for any reason, however, we will have to pull down all layers again.
 Your worker will change if you scale up/down or if you scale out to add additional workers.
 There are also rare cases where your worker may change without a scale operation, but these cases are uncommon.